PeriHub/PeriLab.jl/docs/src/devLog.md

     IO
     nodesets are not defined yet in Exodus.jl

+## Issues
+    for n=4 -> errors
 ## planned feature
-    static arrays package -> speed up
+    test if blocks are defined in yaml, but missing in mesh static arrays package -> speed up
     integration of FEM Julia package -> coupling might be better, becaus of more functionality time step minimum for all cores -> parallel computing! -> done